epachols/algos-datastructures/problem_solving_plans/common_problem_patterns.md

 ## divide and conquer -> this one's real

 divide the data into smaller chunks and then deal with them in increasingly smaller bites via comparison statements/operations.

+## Recursion

+a process that calls itself - be mindful of call stack limit.

+factorial is a good example of when to use recursion (like extra large factorial problem);

+pitfalls - base case wrong? no base case? poorly thought out?

+see helper method vs pure recursion